Oliverwebdev/Oliverwebdev/README.md

 - 🔭 I’m currently working on to be a good Developer
 - 🌱 I’m currently learning in DCI
-- 👯 I’m looking to collaborate on Github
 - 🤔 I’m looking for help with Javascript
 - 💬 Ask me about everything
 - ⚡ Fun fact: Love Gaming and Programming